usukhbayar-erdenebat/Power-Semiconductor-Devices/README.md

 ![](/figures/3.png)

 ![](/figures/3-1.png)
-*it takes some time to put equations in here just upload the screenshot here!*
+*it takes time to put equations in here so I just upload the screenshot :p*

 </details>